On a generalization of monomial groups: Preliminaries and motivation

 If $H\leqslant G$ is a subgroup and $\chi$ is a character of $G$, then the restriction of $\chi$ to $H$, denoted by $\chi_H$, is a character of $H$.
 If $\theta$ is a character of $H$, then

 where $\theta^0(x)=\theta(x)$, for all $x\in H$, and $\theta^0(x)=0$, for all $x\in G\setminus H$, is a character of $G$, which is called the character induced by $\theta$ on $G$.

-A character $\chi\in \Ch(G)$ is called \emph{monomial} if there exists a subgroup $H \leqslant G$ and a linear character $\lambda$ of $H$ such that $\chi=\lambda^G$.
-A group $G$ is called \emph{monomial}, or a $M$-group, if all the irreducible characters of $G$ are monomials.
-We mention that, according to a theorem of Taketa \cite{taketa}, all the monomial groups are solvable.
-In general, the converse is not true, the smallest example being the group $SL_2(\mathbb F_3)$.
+A character $\chi\in \Ch(G)$ is called \emph{monomial} if there exist a subgroup $H \leqslant G$ and a linear character $\lambda$ of $H$ such that $\chi=\lambda^G$.
+A group $G$ is called \emph{monomial}, or $M$-group, if all the irreducible characters of $G$ are monomial.
+We mention that, according to a theorem of Taketa, see \cite{taketa} or \cite[Theorem A]{dorn}, all monomial groups are solvable.
+In general, the converse is not true, the smallest example being the group $\SL_2(\mathbb F_3)$; see \cite[p.
+67]{isaac2}.

-A character $\chi\in \Ch(G)$ is called \emph{quasi-monomial} if there exists a subgroup $H \leqslant G$, a linear character $\lambda$ of $H$ and an integer $d\geq 1$ such that $\lambda^G = d\cdot \chi$.
+A character $\chi\in \Ch(G)$ is called \emph{quasi-monomial} if there exist a subgroup $H \leqslant G$, a linear character $\lambda$ of $H$ and an integer $d\geq 1$ such that $\lambda^G = d\cdot \chi$.
 A group $G$ is called \emph{quasi-monomial} if any irreducible character of $G$ is quasi-monomial.
 It is not known if there are quasi-monomial groups which are not monomial.
 However, it was proved in \cite{konig} that a special class of quasi-monomial groups are solvable.

 It is well known that if $\chi\in\Ch(G)$, then $\chi = \langle \chi_1,\chi \rangle \chi_1 + \cdots + \langle \chi_r,\chi \rangle \chi_r$.
 Hence, the \emph{set of constituents} of $\chi$ is $\supp(\chi):=\{\phi \in \Irr(G)\;:\; \langle \phi,\chi \rangle > 0\}$.
 We recall the following definition from \cite{monat}; see also \cite{lucrare}: